-International Healthcare Solutions' operating income increased by \$16.7 million, or 9.5%, and \$43.0 million, or 12.8%, from the prior year quarter and six-month period, respectively.
-The increase in the current year quarter was primarily due to our less-than-wholly-owned Brazil full-line distribution business and our Canadian business.
-The increase in the current year six-month period was primarily due to our global specialty logistics business, our Canadian business, our less-than-wholly-owned Brazil full-line distribution business, and the January 2023 acquisition of PharmaLex, offset in part by foreign currency pressure and higher information technology operating expenses in our European distribution business and the September 2023 divestiture of its less-than-wholly-owned subsidiary in Egypt, which was profitable in the prior year six-month period.
+International Healthcare Solutions' operating income increased decreased by \$16.7 million \$7.7 million, or 9.5%, and \$43.0 million, or 12.8% 4.1%, from the prior year quarter and six-month period, respectively, increased \$35.3 million, or 6.7%, from the prior year nine-month period.
+The increase decrease in the current year quarter was primarily due to higher information technology operating expenses in our less-than-wholly-owned Brazil full-line European distribution businesses and lower operating income at our global specialty logistics business, and which was offset in part by the positive results of our Canadian business.
+We have also recently experienced a weakening in demand for specialized services in the life sciences industry, which may continue to impact the operating results of PharmaLex.
+The increase in the current year six-month nine-month period was primarily due to our Canadian business, our global specialty logistics business, our Canadian business, our less-than-wholly-owned Brazil full-line distribution business, and the January 2023 acquisition of PharmaLex, offset in part by foreign currency pressure and higher information technology operating expenses in our European distribution business and the September 2023 divestiture of its less-than-wholly-owned subsidiary in Egypt, which was profitable in the prior year six-month nine-month period.